hil-se/CodeSearch/README.md

 It is possible to train a different FastText model or with a different dimension size.
 The raw text data for that purpose can be found [here](https://drive.google.com/file/d/11HBX-D7Y7E8Hjhx6OZoZ8v4LuokLJDYV/view?usp=sharing).
 The steps for training a FastText model in this data are as follows:-

 1. Download the raw text data and place the files in the Data/Texts directory.
-2. Install the FastText package
+2. If none of the dependencies are installed, install the FastText and Pandas packages.
 ```
 pip install fasttext
+pip install pandas
 ```
 3. Edit the ``embedding`` and ``dimensions`` variables' values in ProcessData.py to desired values.
 The default values are -
 ```